rjpeterson/mangodao-discordbot/README.md

 **General commands**
 * `!fh help` : send help
-* `!fh latest map`: I will show the latest map submitted on forgehub.com.
+* `!fh latest proposal`: I will show the latest proposal submitted on dao.mango.markets.
-* `!fh latest tweet` : I'll post the latest tweet from the official @ForgeHub Twitter account.
+* `!fh latest tweet` : I'll post the latest tweet from the official @mangomarkets Twitter account.
 * `!fh invite`: get an link to invite this bot to your own servers.

 **Admin commands**